-Learning the differences between Bitcoin and Ethereum will lead you down a much deeper path of technological advancement and where humans are going as a culture.
-You don’t have to fully understand blockchain (the fundamental tech behind crypto), Bitcoin, Ethereum or dApps to know that we are on the verge of something special.
-Let’s take a look at what makes these projects similar, different and ultimately great.
+Learning the differences between Bitcoin and Ethereum will lead you down a much deeper path of technological advancement and where the future of the internet may be.
+You don’t have to fully understand blockchain, Bitcoin, or Ethereum to know that we are on the verge of something special.
+Let’s take a look at what makes these projects similar, different and ultimately great in their own respect.

 Main Takeaways: Bitcoin vs. Ethereum

-- Transactions are much faster on the Ethereum network than on Bitcoin’s.
+- Transactions are faster on the Ethereum network than on Bitcoin’s.

 - Bitcoin is primarily a store of value and medium of exchange; Ethereum is seen as a general purpose blockchain.

-- Ethereum was created as a complement to Bitcoin but ended up as competition.
+- Ethereum was created as a complement to Bitcoin, not as competition.

 In January 2009, an enigmatic figure named Satoshi Nakamoto executed an idea that he had laid out in a white paper — a peer-to-peer electronic cash system that could operate securely without a central authority.
 With Bitcoin, the idea of the cryptocurrency, or money without any physical form, was born.

-Bitcoin was not the first time that someone thought of a decentralized, nonphysical form of money, but it was the first time that the idea actually caught on.
-The value of all other cryptos (including Ether) generally moves in tandem with Bitcoin, and Bitcoin is still traded much more than any other coin.
+Bitcoin was not the 1st time that someone thought of a decentralized, nonphysical form of money, but it was the first time that the idea was implemented successfully.
+The value of all other cryptos (including Ether) generally moves in tandem with Bitcoin, and Bitcoin is still traded more than any other crypto.

 The primary purpose of Bitcoin was to establish itself as a viable alternative to traditional fiat currencies backed by countries.
-It is primarily a store of value and a medium of exchange (although Stellar Lumens and other payment-focused cryptocurrencies are much better for this purpose due to their high throughput and low transaction costs.)
+It is primarily a store of value and often used as a medium of exchange (although Stellar Lumens and other payment-focused cryptocurrencies are much better for this purpose due to their high throughput and low transaction costs.)
 Today, Bitcoin is primary seen as a store of value, as it's high fees aren't ideal to be a true currency.

-Ethereum was launched in 2015 as an upgrade to the perceived weaknesses in Bitcoin.
+Ethereum was launched in 2015 as an upgrade to the perceived limits of Bitcoin.
 Its use cases provided more opportunities for developers to create new applications, so it eventually became a separate and competitive entity.
 Ethereum was created by Vitalik Buterin, and the foundation is currently the most actively developed blockchain project in the world.

 Similarities Between Bitcoin and Ethereum